Heisenberg scaling in optical magnetometry with measurement-induced correlations as a quantum resource: Measurement statistics

 where $\rho_{\text{tot} }$ denotes the density matrix of the full system, and $\text{tr}\left[ \bullet\right]$ is the trace over all degrees of freedom.
 The parameters $\boldsymbol \chi = \left(\chi_1 , \dots ,\chi_{\xi_{\text{max} }} \right)$ are the so-called counting fields conjugated to the photon numbers.

-The derivatives of the cumulant-generating function with respect to the counting fields, generate the cumulants of the probability distribution.
+The derivatives of the cumulant-generating function with respect to the counting fields generate the cumulants of the probability distribution.
 For instance, the first- and second-order cumulants,

 are the mean and the variance of the photonic probability distribution.
 Likewise, mixed derivatives produce covariances of the probability distribution.
-Higher-order-cumulants provide information about the deviation of the probability distribution from a Gaussian distribution.
+Higher-order cumulants provide information about the deviation of the probability distribution from a Gaussian distribution.

+As explained in Eq.~\eqref{def:photonNumbers}, we are interested in time-integrated measurements, which distinquish only between the polarization degrees.
+Inspection of the moment-generation in Eq.~\eqref{eq:def:momentGenFct} reveals, that this can be simply achieved by setting